Misdemeanor Attorney in Colorado Springs

 - Child abuse evaluation and corresponding recommendations (parenting classes and therapy)

-- Useful public service (sometimes substantial hours)
+- Useful public service (commonly called community service)

 - Parenting classes